Kevin McGahern: Other work

 Outside of his career in stand-up and presenting, McGahern is known for his acting work.
 Chris Tordoff, creator of Hardy Bucks, spotted McGahern during a stand-up performance one night in Dublin and offered him a cameo on his new show.
 McGahern's character, 'Sim Card', quickly became a regular cast member.
-In 2014, McGahern wrote and directed The Devil's Ceili with Philip Doherty, which went on to win two awards including best play at the All-Ireland Drama Festival.
+In 2012, McGahern co-wrote a play; The Devil's Ceili with Philip Doherty, which was performed during the 2012 Fleadh Cheoil na hÉireann in Cavan Town.
+The play was subsequently produced in 2014 by the Leitrim based group Corn Mill Theatre Group, and went on to win two awards including best play at the All-Ireland Drama Festival that year.
 The play presents the psychedelic experiences of three social climbers in a small Cavan town who are slipped LSD by the devil.
 In 2018, he starred in the Dublin Fringe Festival musical Trial of the Centurys, alongside Tony Cantwell and Peter McGann.

 McGahern has also had TV acting roles in Irish comedy series, including Bridget & Eamon, The Doireann Project, Nowhere Fast and Finding Joy.
 Between 2021 and 2022, McGahern had a recurring role as 'Michael Foley' in the RTÉ drama series, Smother.
 In 2021, McGahern had a two-episode guest role on the CBBC musical science-fiction series, Nova Jones.